IdentityPython/pysaml2/doc/examples/sp.rst

         "idp_url" : "https://example.com/saml2/idp/SSOService.php",

-Since this is a very simple SP it only need to know about one IdP, therefor there is really no need for a metadata file or a WAYF-function or anything like that.
+Since this is a very simple SP it only needs to know about one IdP, therefore there is really no need for a metadata file or a WAYF-function or anything like that.
 It needs the URL of the IdP and that's all.::